 - 8.1.
-The Committee will be aware that there are a number of different services under the remit of the EDT Committee, with a range of different strategies etc. supporting the County Council's four core priorities.
+The Committee will be aware that there are a number of different services under the remit of the Communities Committee, with a range of different strategies etc. supporting the County Council's four core priorities.
 Some key areas of work to note for 2017-18 are set out below. - 8.2.
-The services reporting to EDT Committee are part of the CES Department.
+The majority of the services reporting to Communities Committee are part of the CES Department.
 As previously reported, work is underway to implement a new Locality based model for the department.
-The new model of delivery will be based on a strong place based vision that will enable us to deliver growth, through designing interventions and projects specific to local needs and conditions, working more effectively with partners and the voluntary and community sector.
+The new model of delivery will be based around local accountable teams, working more effectively with partners and the voluntary and community sector.
 Underpinning the model is strong emphasis on integration, blending the strengths of the disciplines within CES.

 There will be a clearer focus on targeting resources to meet local needs, with more decisions made in localities, rather than at HQ.
-It is anticipated that a staff consultation on a proposed new organisational structure will be ready for consultation in June 2017. - 8.3.
-Work is also ongoing to deliver the Councils waste strategy "Moving Towards Zero Waste".
-Working with District Councils and partners to reduce the overall waste produced with a target of 1kg+ reduction in residual waste per household in Norfolk to <9.4kg for 2018/19. - 8.4.
-The department continues to provide the strategic leadership for the development of the significant infrastructure projects for the County which are vital to support the economy.
-These projects include transport projects, flood defences and utility (power) schemes. - 8.5.
-Alternative funding sources will continue to be sought to enable continued investment in our services, for example the Environment Service.
-We will continue to work closely with partners and other stakeholders to maximise income generation opportunities.
+It is anticipated that a staff consultation on a proposed new organisational structure will be ready for consultation in June 2017.